 The specific purpose of the HiSET® exam is the measurement of the educational development of adults who have not completed their formal high school education.
-Adults may earn a High School Equivalency Certificate and thus qualify for admission to colleges or other educational institutions, meet educational requirements for employment or promotion, satisfy educational qualifications for induction into the armed services, fulfill requirements of local or state licensing boards, or gain personal satisfaction.
+Adults may earn a State of Illinois High School Diploma and thus qualify for admission to colleges or other educational institutions, meet educational requirements for employment or promotion, satisfy educational qualifications for induction into the armed services, fulfill requirements of local or state licensing boards, or gain personal satisfaction.

 The HiSET® exam is available as a paper-based or computer-based exam to be taken in-person and as an online exam.
 The information below is for in-person testing.
 If you are interested in taking the HiSET® exam online, please refer to the information on this page as requirements may differ.

 An individual is eligible to take the HiSET® Test given they meet all of the following conditions: